 Task 24.4 requires that a supervisor respond to the scene upon notification of a Level 1, 2, or 3 use of force or an allegation of excessive use of force, unless community unrest or other conditions makes such response impracticable (compliance standard: 95%).
-Supervisors responded to the scene in all 32 applicable Level 1, 2, and 3 incidents in our sample.
-This represents a 100% compliance rate.
+Supervisors responded to the scene in all but one of the 30 applicable Level 2 and 3 incidents in our sample.
+This represents a 97% compliance rate.
 OPD is in compliance with Task 24.4.

-Tasks 24.5, 24.6, and 24.8 require certain notifications in uses of force relative to officer-involved shootings and the use of lethal force.17 Specifically, Task 24.5 requires that following every use of lethal force resulting in death or injury likely to result in death, OPD notify the Alameda County District Attorney's Office immediately or as soon as circumstances permit (compliance standard: 95%).
+Tasks 24.5, 24.6, and 24.8 require certain notifications in uses of force relative to officer-involved shootings and the use of lethal force.
+Specifically, Task 24.5 requires that following every use of lethal force resulting in death or injury likely to result in death, OPD notify the Alameda County District Attorney's Office immediately or as soon as circumstances permit (compliance standard: 95%).
 Task 24.6 requires that following every use of lethal force resulting in death or injury likely to result in death, OPD notify the City Attorney's Office as soon as circumstances permit (compliance standard: 95%).
 Task 24.8 requires that following every officer-involved shooting, OPD notify Homicide and Internal Affairs investigators (compliance standard: 95%).
-During this reporting period, we reviewed one Level 1 use of force report that involved the use of a drag-stabilized round or beanbag.
-Due to the less lethal application of force in this incident, the requirements of the above subtasks are not applicable.
+During this reporting period, there were no Level 1 use of force reports in our dataset.
 OPD is in compliance with these subtasks.